Skip to content

 by Robert Denny

-3 minutes read
+4 minutes read

 Anyone who has a part in managing the facilities (dutyholder) has a responsibility to protect employees, visitors and the public from these risks.
 Employers have a legal responsibility to protect their employees under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999.
-Furthermore, the Control of Substances Hazardous to Health (COSHH) regulations includes biological hazards such as Legionella.
+Furthermore, the Control of Substances Hazardous to Health (COSHH) regulations include biological hazards such as Legionella.
 Health and safety law also makes businesses responsible for protecting the public from any hazards that arise due to their operations.

 What should be done?

-It is essential that where systems remain operational the normal safety procedures are still followed.
-This includes all monitoring, testing, water treatment and cleaning of the equipment.
 If this cannot be completed due to staff shortages or other restrictions, then the production process has to be halted and the cooling system shut down.
 To continue without the correct measures in place risks the health of employees and the public.

-When a plant that has been shut down is required again it must be recommissioned correctly in line with the HSE guidance HSG274.
-It states that recommissioning should only be carried out when the system will be immediately brought back into use and it should not be refilled with water until recommissioning begins.
+When a plant that has been shut down is required again, it must be recommissioned correctly in line with the HSE guidance HSG274.
+It states that recommissioning should only be carried out when the system will be immediately brought back into use, and it should not be refilled with water until recommissioning begins.
 The guidelines also require records to be kept of the process and for independent verification of the test results, such as by an engineer.

 In addition, distilleries should look at their servicing schedules to make sure that regular checks and maintenance are still being carried out where necessary.
 This will help ensure an issue-free restart of the systems when operations resume.